gboisse/gboisse.github.io/content/posts/05-revision/index.md

 \
 At this point, the deadline was only hours away, so we decided to stop tweaking and hand in the demo as it was.
-We uploaded it to a USB stick, brought that over to the organisers so we could test it and make sure everything was working fine on the PC of the compo.
+We uploaded it to a USB stick and brought that over to the organisers so we could test on the compo maching and make sure everything was working fine.

 That's when we found out that the demo was simply failing to launch...

 <div style="text-align: center;">

 ![reality-check-error](/reality-check-error.jpg)
-*The demo wouldn't even launch on the compo PC...*
+*The demo wouldn't even launch on the compo machine...*

 </div>

 I'd be lying if I'd say I didn't feel a little bit of stress at that moment.
 It started daunting on me that without a fix for this, we may as well have no production at all...

-My first immediate thought was to blame it on some Windows 11 issue, but nope, the organizers were indeed using a Windows 10 machine, crap.
+My first immediate thought was to blame it on some Windows 11 issue, but nope, the organisers were indeed using a Windows 10 machine, crap.
 The message also wasn't indicative of any missing dll and our various google searching efforts were not returning any particularly useful answer...

 <!--